jenkhy/GW_Lab_Notebook/Culturing P. marinus/Lunch with Jose.md

-Notes to share with him about what we're doing:
+**Notes to share with him about what we're doing:**
+- Our media consists of DMEM and Ham's F12, L-glutamine, betaine, and glucose, all dissolved in 16 g/L saltwater made with Instant Ocean.
+We supply it with the antibiotics, nystatin, chloramphenicol, and pen/strep.
+- We filter the media with 0.22 um filter paper

-- Trying to culture Perkinsus from wild oysters
+- We are trying to culture Perkinsus from wild oysters
-	- To see if theres a difference between wild strains and the cell line strains
+	- To see if there's a difference between wild strains and the cell line strains
-	- to see if theres different genetic strains
+	- to see if there's different genetic strains

-Questions about Perkinsus culturing
+**Questions about Perkinsus culturing**
-- What type of culture media do you use?
 - Can we compare the compositions of our culture medias?
 We use DMEM and F12 with...
 - What was troubleshooting P. marinus culturing like for you?
 - Have you had issues with excess debris or contamination with your Perkinsus culturing?
 	- How do you filter the PCM?
 We filter using...